esse, sent-, terest-

 As a joke, the student club at the university decided to give an award to the most outstanding absenter, the one who missed most of his or her classes!

 At the awards ceremony, there was a tie with two absenters because they were not present for the same number of times.

 2. Descriptive of an individual who is lost in thought or shows a preoccupation with something else: The absentminded writer couldn't remember where he put his notes for the new chapter of his book.

 Jesse, the scientist, appeared to be puttering around in his garden absentmindedly, but he was really distracted because he was thinking about a new scientific formula.

 Jeff's absentmindedness caused him to be late because he took the wrong public transportation to work.2.
-A preoccupation with something that is so great that the ordinary demands of attention on something are ignored: Cheryl was so lost in her absentmindedness that she was unaware of where she was or what she was supposed to be doing there.
+A preoccupation with something that is so great that the ordinary demands of attention on something else are ignored: Cheryl was so lost in her absentmindedness that she was unaware of where she was or what she was supposed to be doing there.